Hinduism in Los Angeles: 20th century-present

 Left: William Walker Atkinson given the name Yogi Ramacharaka; Right: Benedict Lust one of the founders of naturopathic medicine in the first decade of the twentieth century.

 The renaissance of Hinduism was followed by Baba Bharati, a hermit who lived in the US for five years from 1904 to 1909 and established his cult in various parts of the country.
 He established the Rama Krishna Temple in Los Angeles, which had 5,000 followers.
 His teachings centered on the theme of preaching "eternal Hinduism unadulterated by the West".

 Yogi Hari Rama taught Hinduism briefly from 1925 to 1 September 1928 and established National headquarters of the Benares League in Los Angeles.
 His main activity centered on yoga but interspersed with some teachings related sociology and theology with the “professed aim of communal and international brotherhood.”

-Swami Yogananda came to the US in 1922, founded the Self-Realization Fellowship, and introduced techniques of Kriya Yoga.
+Swami Yogananda went to the US in 1922, founded the Self-Realization Fellowship, and introduced techniques of Kriya Yoga.
 He trained Benedict Lust, a specialist in naturopathic medicine.
 Prior to this, Ramacharaka and Yogendra had also contributed to the spread of yoga throughout the US.
 However, the success of Hinduism had a setback when the Asian Exclusion Act was introduced in 1924.